SalmanAjani/fanatical-sheep-6056/README.md

 # Nimble Cart

 ## Basic Information
-Welcome to the nimble cart project!
+Welcome to the nimble cart project. nimble to represent the idea of quick and easy online shopping.
 Our website is inspired by Paytm mall and is designed to be a one-stop shop for all your online shopping needs.
 With a wide range of products and easy payment options, have User and Admin side, we strive to make your shopping experience seamless and convenient.
-The code for this project can be found in this repository, and we welcome any contributions or feedback.
+The code for this project can be found in this repository, and we welcome any contributions or feedback. our slogan "Shop Smart.
+Shop Nimble".
 Thank you for visiting our project.

 ## Live Links of Our Website
 - Vercel: [click here](https://paytmmall.com/)